dennis-t/dennis-t.github.io/index.md

 # hello world

-Hi, my name is Dennis and I am a Ph.D. student and research assistant at the Chair for Systems Security at Ruhr University Bochum.
+Hi, my name is Dennis and I am a CISO in public service at multi-university institutions.
+I have further experience in research (focus on network security).
+I did my PhD at the Chair for Systems Security at Ruhr University Bochum.

 ##### Follow updates on
 |[ResearchGate](https://www.researchgate.net/profile/Dennis_Tatang "Dennis Tatang on ResearchGate")|